 - Calculate your self-employment tax on line 5.
 If it's $127,200 or less, multiply line 4 by 15.3 percent.
 If it's more than $127,200, multiply line 4 by 2.9 percent then add $15,772.80 to the result.

 - You must now include the self-employment tax calculation on your Form 1040.
 Enter the result from line 5 on Form 1040, Line 57.
 Multiply line 5 by 50 percent.
 Beginning with 2018 taxes, this amount is then entered on Line 13 of Schedule SE and on line 6 of Schedule SE.

-How to Complete the Long Form of Schedule SE (Section B)
+Completing the Long Form Schedule SE (Section B)

 This section is the self-employment tax calculation for individuals who have income in addition to self-employment income.
 The calculation combines FICA taxes — Social Security and Medicare tax — you already paid on your other income and those you owe on your self-employment income to determine the self-employment tax owed.